-This article also relates to: American Eskimo Dog, German Spitz (Klein), German Spitz (Mittel) and Japanese Spitz
+This article also relates to: American Eskimo Dog, Japanese Spitz, German Spitz (Klein) and German Spitz (Mittel)

 The German Spitz Klein and the German Spitz Mittel are two distinctions of the oldest dog type, with fossil remains and ancient records indicating that the Spitz dates back to the early Stone Age.
 This is contested by modern genetic evidence, which places the Spitz in an even older lineage.
 The breed was traditionally developed to guard property and protect its masters.
 The Chow Chow and Akita can be traced back to the Spitz family, despite being classed as separate varieties.
 Introduced to the United States by German immigrants, the German Spitz was entitled the 'American Eskimo Dog' in 1917 due to anti-German feeling during WWI, and was categorized as a non-sporting 'utility' breed by the American Kennel Club.
 In the 20th century, it was also widely employed as a circus performer.